 Lastly, removable dentures have some extra upkeep.
-You have to take them out overnight to give your gums a chance to rest and to clean the dentures properly.
-Especially if you use adhesive, you have to use denture cleaner to get rid of that at the end of the day.
+You have to take them out overnight to give your gums a chance to rest and clean the dentures properly.
+Especially if you use adhesive, you must use denture cleaner to get rid of that at the end of the day.
 You’ll have to ensure you take care of your dentures properly, even when you’re traveling or on the road.

 We recommend implant-supported dentures to any eligible patients.
-They cost more upfront and they take longer to get, because there’s a surgical component.
-The implant posts are surgically placed in your jaw and you need to give them time to heal before you can get your final restoration.
+They cost more upfront, and they take longer to get because there’s a surgical component.
+The implant posts are surgically placed in your jaw, and you need to give them time to heal before you can get your final restoration.
 However, they come with many benefits that offset this cost and inconvenience.

 They don’t have any extra upkeep, either.
-They always stay in and you don’t have to take them out and clean them.
+They always stay in, and you don’t have to take them out and clean them.
 You simply brush and floss them like you would your normal teeth.

 Treatment with Dentures

 Before treatment, we always make sure that our patients are in good oral and physical health.
 We will address any problems with bone grafting, dental extractions, or periodontal therapy to ensure the health of the teeth and gums.
 If you are receiving traditional dentures, we will first take a scan of your teeth.
-This scan is sent to a dental lab, where technicians craft the dentures out of resin
+This scan is sent to a dental lab, where technicians craft the dentures out of resin.

-Patients who receive implants to secure their dentures typically have a longer treatment time, but a more permanent restoration.
+Patients who receive implants to secure their dentures typically have a longer treatment time but are a more permanent restoration.
 Our dentists will also scan the mouth before the implant procedure in order to fabricate the denture prosthetic.
 To begin implant treatment, an oral surgeon inserts implant posts into the jaw bone tissue.
 Over their healing period, the implants will fuse with the jaw bone.
 Once the dental implants are stable, we will attach the dentures.

 Schedule a Dental Appointment